wp-plugins/jquery-responsive-select-menu/readme.txt

 * Works for ALL menus, whether custom WordPress 3 or automatically generated.
 * Lightweight - jQuery functionality is less than 3kb.

-** See the section on [Installation](http://wordpress.org/plugins/jquery-responsive-select-menu/installation/) for details on setting up your responsive mobile select menus **
+**See the section on [Installation](http://wordpress.org/plugins/jquery-responsive-select-menu/installation/) for details on setting up your responsive mobile select menus**

 == Installation ==
+= Installation =
 1. Install and activate the plugin.
 2. Configure the plugin via **Settings > jQuery Responsive Select Menu**.